Salyut 1: Transfer compartment

 The transfer compartment was equipped with the only docking port of Salyut 1, which allowed one Soyuz 7K-OKS spacecraft to dock.
 It was the first use of the Soviet SSVP docking system that allowed internal crew transfer, a system that is in use today.
 The docking cone had a 2 m front diameter and a 3 m aft diameter.

 Main compartment

 The second and main compartment was about 4 m in diameter.
 Televised views showed enough space for eight large chairs (seven at work consoles), several control panels, and 20 portholes (some obstructed by instruments).
-In Salyut 1 the interior design used various colors (light and dark gray, apple green, light yellow) for supporting the cosmonauts’ orientation in weightlessness.
+The interior design used various colors (light and dark gray, apple green, light yellow) for supporting the cosmonauts’ orientation in weightlessness.

 Auxiliary compartments

 The third pressurized compartment contained the control and communications equipment, the power supply, the life support system, and other auxiliary equipment.
 The fourth and final unpressurized compartment was about 2 m in diameter and contained the engine installations and associated control equipment.
 Salyut had buffer chemical batteries, reserve supplies of oxygen and water, and regeneration systems.
 Externally mounted were two double sets of solar cell panels that extended like wings from the smaller compartments at each end, the heat regulation system's radiators, and orientation and control devices.

 Salyut 1 was modified from one of the Almaz airframes.
 The unpressurized service module was the modified service module of a Soyuz craft.